maria-antoniak/little-mallet-wrapper/README.md

 ### load_topic_keys(*topic_keys_path*)

+Loads the most sets of most probable words for each topic after training a topic model.

 | Name               | Type              | Description                      |
 | ------------------ | ----------------- | -------------------------------- |
 | topic_keys_path | string | Path to where the topic keys are stored. |